iltis42/XCVario/README.txt

 A) Clone XCVario repository:
 cd ~/esp/esp-idf/examples/get-started/; git clone https://github.com/iltis42/XCVario.git;

-B) Build software and flash
+B) Build software and flash XCVario Software, e.g. shown as here via USB cable, or use OTA cd XCVario; idf.py build;
-cd XCVario;
-idf.py build;
 idf.py -p /dev/ttyUSB0 flash;
 idf.py monitor;

-Appendix:
+C) Flashing via OTA
+Start OTA Software download Wifi AP at XCVario and upload through this webpage binary image: ~/esp/esp-idf/examples/get-started/XCVario/build/sensor.bin

+Appendix
 The esp-idf needs to be patched:

-1) Open I2C bug: https://github.com/espressif/esp-idf/issues/5108
+Open I2C bug: https://github.com/espressif/esp-idf/issues/5108
 The native i2c driver has a multithreading bug from using malloc and free, that will lead to a crash as of multiple chips/tasks are using malloc and free what makes the system to crash regularly.
 The issue is still open after a year, even provided a solution it has beed discussed in another